Legal provisions of COM(2023)98 - Amendment of Regulation (EU) 2019/1009 as regards the digital labelling of EU fertilising products

 Forms of labelling

-1. Where EU fertilising products are made available on the market in a packaging to economic operators, they shall be accompanied by the labelling elements set out in Annex III in the following form:
+1. Where EU fertilising products are made available to economic operators on the market in packaging, they shall be accompanied by the labelling elements set out in Annex III in the following form:

-(b)on a label in a physical form attached to that packaging or, for the labelling elements that cannot be provided on the label due to the packaging being too small, in a separate leaflet accompanying that packaging (“physical label”).
+(b)on a label in a physical form attached to the packaging or, for the labelling elements that cannot be provided on the label due to the packaging being too small, in a separate leaflet accompanying the packaging (“physical label”).

-2. Where EU fertilising products are made available on the market without packaging to economic operators, they shall be accompanied by the labelling elements set out in Annex III in the following form:
+2. Where EU fertilising products are made available to economic operators on the market without packaging, they shall be accompanied by the labelling elements set out in Annex III in the following form:

 (a)on a digital label; or

-3. Where EU fertilising products are made available on the market in a packaging to end-users, they shall be accompanied by the labelling elements set out in Annex III in the following form:
+3. Where EU fertilising products are made available to end-users on the market in packaging, they shall be accompanied by the labelling elements set out in Annex III in the following form:

 (a)on a physical label; or